PseudoDevs/IamGhost/FATAL6.md

-Last updated: 2024-04-02 11:42:49
+Last updated: 2024-04-02 11:44:52
-Random Quote: The most certain sign of wisdom is cheerfulness. - Michel de Montaigne
+Random Quote: Always bear in mind that your own resolution to succeed is more important than any other. - Abraham Lincoln